isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Pagoda Flower.md

 <section>
   <h4>Growing:</h4>
-		<p>Malayan Ixoras are steady growers and generally does not need fertilising.
-This shrub can grow up to 7m in height and will need to be pruned regularly.
-Regular pruning to promote airflow will keep the plant healthy and neat.</p>
+		<p>Pagoda flowers are rapid growers but do benefit from being fed high potassium and phosphorus fertilisers to encourage flowering.
+This shrub can grow up to 1.5m in height and will need to be pruned regularly.
+Regular pruning after flowering will keep the plant healthy and neat, and encourage a bushier growth.
+Remove suckers regularly to manage its spread.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-		<p>Malayan Ixoras can be grown from seed or woody cuttings with rooting hormone.</p>
+		<p>Pagoda flowers can be propagated from suckers or woody cuttings with rooting hormone.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 		<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-		<p>Malayan Ixoras may look leggy when young.
+		<p>Pagoda Flowers will grow leggy when left unmanaged.
 Encourage bushiness with regular pruning.</p>
+		<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
+Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
 		<p>If the plant does not receive enough light, it will stop producing flowers.
 Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
 	<br>
 </section>